This article is brought to you by Aura.

 • Stop responding to spam texts, and never click on links.
 Don’t engage with scammers — even if you’re frustrated.
 Just responding with “STOP” tells them that you’re a viable target, which means you’ll only start receiving more spam.

 • Remove your contact details from data broker lists.
 Data brokers may share your phone number with scammers and telemarketers.
 You can manually remove this information — although the process isn’t always easy.
+A data broker removal service can do the heavy lifting for you.

 • Clean up your social media profiles.
 Your social media profiles can provide cybercriminals with lots of data about your interests and relationships.
 Avoid making this information public so that scammers can’t impersonate people or businesses that you know.